jzamponi/synthesizer/README.md

 Synthesizer using the snapshot readers from the YT Python project.
 If your code is supported by YT, then it works with Synthesizer (beta).

+Synthesizer does currently only work with Cartesian grids.
+Implementation of spherical grids is currently under development.

 For particularly customized hydro readers, use the --source option (or source function argument in you call to the create_grid module).